15 Easy Ways To Be Sustainable In Everyday Life

 Fast fashion is the rapid production of inexpensive clothing in response to the latest & quickly changing trends.
 The clothing industry is extremely harmful to our planet because:

-The few easy ways to be more sustainable here are to avoid impulsive shopping, support ethical & sustainable brands, and avoid buying clothing made from synthetic fibers.
+To be more sustainable with your clothing choices, avoid impulsive shopping, support ethical & sustainable brands, and choose eco-friendly clothing materials, rather than synthetic fibers.

 Related post: 33 Fast Fashion Brands To Avoid